eliabieri/wg_display/project_report.md

 - The configuration must be persisted across restarts
 - Configuration changes must be applied without restarting the software
 - The software must be deployable on all Raspberry Pi models
-- The sofware must run on various screen sizes (3.5", 5", 7")
+- The software must run on various screen sizes (3.5", 5", 7")
 - Prebuilt binaries must be available for download

 ### Non-functional

-- The sofware shall be robust and crash as little as possible
+- The software shall be robust and crash as little as possible
 - The software shall be well documented
 - The documentation shall be fun to read
 - The project shall be open source and available on GitHub